-After all, any sort of financial activity frequently evokes images of hours spent reading a tedious spreadsheet.
+After all, any financial activity frequently evokes images of hours spent reading a tedious spreadsheet.

-It’s a good idea, however, to think of managing cash flow as simply “I have a strategy for how I’ll pay for things as my business expands.”
+However, it’s a good idea to think of managing cash flow as “I have a strategy for how I’ll pay for things as my business expands.”

 3 Cash enters and exits your business

-- Operations: The amount of money your company makes from day to day operations, after accounting for expenses.
+- Operations: The amount your company makes from day-to-day operations after accounting for expenses.
 In other words, earnings.

 If you’re making more money than you’re spending, congratulations!
-Something is wrong if funds are leaving your company as a loss while you make less cash than you spend on operations
+If funds leave your company at a loss while you make less cash than you spend on operations, something is wrong.

-- Financing: Use debt to acquire money into your firm.
+- Financing: Use debt to acquire money for your firm.
 Things like taking advantage of credit cards, accounts payable, and long-term loans are included in this category.

-When an owner prefers to keep profits in the firm, they are known as Retained Earnings (RE).
-Eommerce company owners less frequently accept outside investment.
+When owners prefer to keep profits in the firm, they are known as Retained Earnings (RE).
+E-commerce company owners less frequently accept outside investments.